pinglamb/math/vectors-and-matrices/eigenvalues-eigenvectors.md

   \det(\mathsf{A} - \lambda \mathsf{I}) = \sum_{i_1i_2...i_n} \varepsilon_{i_1i_2...i_n} (A_{i_1 1} - \lambda \delta_{i_1 1})\ldots(A_{i_n n} - \lambda \delta_{i_n n})
   $$

+This is useful for checking if the eigenvalues we found are ccorrect.

 ## Eigenspaces

 ## Reference